mbparvezme/theui.dev/src/routes/docs/installation/+page.md

 </script>
 ```
 </Code>
-    <p>And thats all.
+    <p class="not-prose">And thats all.
 You are all set and ready to start your awesome project now.
 Now run your application with the following command:</p>

 <Code title="Run project">